Azure/azure-policy/README.md

 - Microsoft.DataLakeStore
 - Microsoft.DBforMySQL
 - Microsoft.HDInsight

+### Azure Policy Extension for Arc is not compatible on Kubernetes 1.25 (preview) version

+Policy extension for Arc installation will fail on 1.25 clusters with the following error code and message:
+Code: ExtensionOperationFailed
+"err [unable to build kubernetes objects from release manifest: unable to recognize "": no matches for kind "PodSecurityPolicy" in version "policy/v1beta1"]} occurred while doing the operation :"

+Mitigation: Avoid using K8s 1.25 (preview) with the Azure Policy Extension for Arc.
+The extension can be used with any GA supported version such as 1.22, 1.23, or 1.24.
+Feature team is actively working on fixing this issue.
+We will update this known issue once the resolution is available.

 For support involving these compliance message issues, please first follow up with the respective RP listed above.